top of page

 With undying love, to my husband.
 Christmas 2013

-and oceans and islands and rushing rivers.
+and oceans, and islands, and rushing rivers.

-shirt that she made her own, caught her
+shirt that she made her own, caught her tears

-tears as they might in a lover’s hold.
+as they might in a lover’s hold.

-What are our days, she wrote,
+What are our days, she asked,

-or distances, or promises, or years,
+or distances, or years,

 if not one heartbeat measured out

-in Ocracoke – barrier island, barrier
+in Ocracoke, barrier island, barrier

 to all that does not hold against cruel winds